-Three steps to keeping you and the children fit, happy and healthy in Southwark
+Three steps to keep you and the children fit, happy and healthy in Southwark

-Two of the best things you can do to keep your family healthy are to give them healthly food and as family do plenty of exercise.
 As well as children needing good nutrition to grow, it's important for the whole family to be a healthy weight for a long and happy life.
-Here are some tips on getting started, what Change4Life can do for you and information on programmes in Southwark that can also help.
+Below are some tips on getting started, what Change4Life can do for you and information on helpful programmes in Southwark.

 1. Join Change4Life

 Step one is to join Change4Life.
-It takes minutes and you'll receive tips, games and recipes to help your family be fit and healthy.
+It only takes a few minutes and you'll receive tips, games and recipes to help your family be fit and healthy.

 2. Try to eat a healthy balanced diet as a family